wso2/security-tools/internal/support-jira-announcement-tool/README.md

 # Support JIRA announcement tool

-This tool is implemented to avoid duplicate JIRA tickets getting created during monthly security announcements.
-There are two shell scripts.
-It automates the ticket creation instead of using the browser based application.
-By running these scripts, first it obtains the list of customer projects and then iterates through all prjoects creating a ticket in each.
+This tool is implemented to automate the JIRA ticket creation during monthly security announcements.
+There are two shell scripts and by running these scripts, first it obtains the list of projects in the JIRA portal and then iterates through all prjoects creating a ticket in each.

-Before creating the ticket, it first creates a sample ticket and asks cyour confirmation to proceed.
+Before creating the ticket, it first creates a sample ticket and asks your confirmation to proceed.
 If you are satisfied with the sample ticket created, you can press 'Y' to continue.
 If not the process will terminate.
-By running this tool, It also creates a log file with the log history of ticket creation.
+By running this tool, It also creates a log file with the status of ticket creation.

 ###  Configurations